DanielMoscoso/100day_challenge/Readme.txt

 			-A little house keeping: King and Queen of Diamonds did not have the correct artwork.
 Plus, the 'clear()' function is implemented for console games.
 			 (Clear does not work with Hydrogen - Atom IDE).
+			-Final touch: The dealer (computer) has an upside down card at the beginning of the first round.
+That is how BlackJack is played, and I forgot to add that upside down card.
+(It is simply aesthetics for now.
+Just for GUI; the code still is the same.
+That blank card does not add or substracts anything more than graphics).
 ===============================================================================